LaunchCodeEducation/java-web-dev-curriculum/content/exceptions/exercises/_index.md

 ## Divide By Zero!

-The professor you TA for, Professor Jackson, shared with you the code she uses to auto-grade students' work.
+The professor you IA for, Professor Jackson, shared with you the code she uses to auto-grade students' work.
-She and the other TAs have encountered some problems with the code in the past when they enter the total possible point value for an assignment.
+She and the other IAs have encountered some problems with the code in the past when they enter the total possible point value for an assignment.
 Occasionally, they accidentally enter `0` for the total number of possible points and the program encounters a fatal error when trying to divide by 0.

 To help out with this issue, complete a method called `Divide()` in `Main`.